 | M365 Agents Toolkit | — | — | Copilot integration |

-The Azure DevOps MCP recently launched a Remote MCP Server (public preview, March 2026) — a hosted version using streamable HTTP transport that removes all local installation requirements.
+The Azure DevOps MCP launched a Remote MCP Server (public preview, March 2026) — a hosted version using streamable HTTP transport that removes all local installation requirements.
+It’s now available inside Microsoft Foundry.
+The April update added wit_query_by_wiql for WIQL work item queries.
 Microsoft has stated the local server will be archived once the remote version reaches GA.
+Currently only VS and VS Code are supported for the remote version — Azure AI Foundry, M365 Copilot, and Copilot Studio support coming soon.

 Setup